13 Case Studies on Business Blogging and Long-Term Profitability

 Ahrefs went against the grain back in 2015 with a campaign of deleting old blog posts.
 Now, one thing I often recommend when I analyze a blog that has been running unsuccessfully for years is to delete a lot of their old content.
 Old content can be of poor quality and can be holding a site back.
 It's important to know the difference between old content that still has some value and old content that has nothing going for it, and Ahrefs did just that.

-Organic Growth on Ahrefs
+Organic Growth On Ahrefs

 Ahrefs ended up deleting nearly 50% of their blog at the time.
 They nuked 266 blog posts from their site, all of which averaged about 700 words in length.
 Obviously, by 2016, a 700-word blog post is nothing.
 It's borderline thin content.